SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 }
 ```

-Now we can create a helper function that will provide the offsets for each field of a given type:
+Now we can create a helper function that will provide the offsets for each field for a given type:

 ```csharp
 public static (FieldInfo fieldInfo, int offset)[] GetFieldOffsets(Type t)